-To limit the production of greenhouse gases (GHG), resulting from the combustion of fossil fuels and the impact of global warming, it is essential to use energy as efficiently as possible.
-Some 40% of domestic energy is used to heat homes and around 45% to heat commercial property in the UK, so even a small increase in efficiency of the production and distribution of heat will significantly reduce GHG emissions.
+To limit the production of greenhouse gases (GHG) resulting from the combustion of fossil fuels and the impact of global warming, it is essential to use energy as efficiently as possible.
+It's estimated that 40% of domestic energy is used to heat homes and around 45% to heat commercial property in the UK, so even a small increase in efficiency of the production and distribution of heat will significantly reduce GHG emissions.

 It is common practice to flush and treat systems upon installation; however new systems if not treated after installation can lose up to 6% efficiency in 3 weeks!
 (Carbon Trust).